michaelgtodd/cowlibration-field/README.md

 Clone this project, then run ./scripts/run_container.sh and you'll be in that checkout, mounted in a docker container, and FieldCalibration is already installed in /usr/bin so you can just run it.

-The docker container is big (10 gb) and could be optimized a ton - sue me. :D
+The docker container is big (10 gb) and could be optimized a ton - sue me. :D Also I only uploaded the x86 version to dockerhub - if there's interest in an ARM version I might push one of those too

 ## Tested on (host OS with docker installed):
 todd@mtodd-strix:~$ uname -r